Health Benefits of Dates

 The Health Benefits of Dates

-An excessive amount of sugar is widely acknowledged as an unhealthy addition to the modern diet.
-The dates contained in TU*GO bars are naturally relatively high in sugar, but they are also a good nutritious food because of all the natural accompanying nutrients such as fibre, polyphenols, vitamins and minerals.
+An excessive amount of sugar is widely acknowledged as an unhealthy addition to any diet.
+The dates contained in Turmeric Life Performance & Power Bars are naturally relatively high in sugar, however, their fibre, polyphenols, vitamins and minerals make them a nutritious food regardless.

-A research publication in Journal of Agricultural Food Chemistry in 2009 concluded that date consumption (and mainly the Hallawi variety that we use), despite their high sugar content, demonstrated beneficial effects on healthy subjects (Rock W1).
+A research publication in Journal of Agricultural Food Chemistry in 2009 concluded that date consumption (and mainly the Hallawi variety that Turmeric Life uses), despite their high sugar content, demonstrated beneficial effects on healthy subjects (Rock W1).
 Serum triacylglycerol and oxidative stress are not increased, and so serum glucose and lipid/lipoprotein patterns are stable (Taleb H1).
-Thus dates can be considered to be an antiatherogenic nutrient, which means it stops the deposition of atherosclerosis, lipids and calcium in the arterial lumen, i.e. the feared cholesterol deposits (Al-Farsi MA1).
+Thus, dates can be considered to be an antiatherogenic nutrient, which means it stops the deposition of atherosclerosis, lipids and calcium in the arterial lumen, i.e. the feared cholesterol deposits (Al-Farsi MA1).

 Dates are an excellent source of potassium which is an important component of cell and body fluids helping regulate heart rate and blood pressure.
-Dates are also rich in minerals such as selenium, calcium, manganese, copper, and magnesium which also regulates blood pressure.
-They thus offer protection against stroke and coronary heart diseases (Vayalil).
+Dates are also rich in minerals such as selenium, calcium, manganese, copper, and magnesium which also help to regulate blood pressure.
+Thus, they offer protection against stroke and coronary heart diseases (Vayalil).

 The protein in dates contains 23 types of amino acids, some of which are not present in the most popular fruits such as oranges, apples and bananas.

-Dates contain health benefiting flavonoid polyphenolic antioxidants known as tannins.
-Tannins are known to possess anti-infective, anti-inflammatory, and anti-hemorrhagic factors reducing risk of colitis and helping to prevent colon cancer (Yasin BR1).
-Also they contain antioxidant flavonoids such as ß-carotene, lutein, and zea-xanthin and other polyphenols, anthocyanins, sterols and carotenoids .
-These antioxidants have the ability to protect body structures from harmful effects of free radicals, and therefore these natural bioactive compounds contribute to the health enhancing properties of the TU*GO bar (Al-Shahib W1).
+Dates contain health-promoting flavonoid polyphenolic antioxidants known as tannins.
+Tannins are known to possess anti-infective, anti-inflammatory, and anti-hemorrhagic factors, reducing risk of colitis and helping to prevent colon cancer (Yasin BR1).
+Also, they contain antioxidant flavonoids such as ß-carotene, lutein, and zea-xanthin and other polyphenols, anthocyanins, sterols and carotenoids.
+These antioxidants have the ability to protect body structures from the harmful effects of free radicals, and therefore, these natural bioactive compounds contribute to the health-enhancing properties of the Turmeric Life Performance & Power Bars (Al-Shahib W1).

-Dates have been cultivated in the Middle East and Northern Africa for thousands of years where they remain a large part of the diet.
-With a history akin to the use of turmeric, the ancients recognised the benefits of dates, and now with modern science we are beginning to understand why they are excellent for overall health.
+Dates have been cultivated in the Middle East and Northern Africa for thousands of years where they remain a large part of the Middle Eastern diet.
+With a history akin to the use of turmeric, historically people have recognised the benefits of dates, and now with modern science, we are beginning to understand why they are excellent for overall health.

 Bibliography